M4XL1M1T/Menyoo-Anim-unpacker/README.md

 # Menyoo-Anim-unpacker

+##Important!
+if you dont have winrar installed, install it here r"C:\Program Files\WinRAR\"

 Unpack lot of anims and put it in the right format for menyoo

 A small Python tool that automatically extracts `.rar`, `.zip` archives, and generates one file from them: